flenniken/collections/docs/collection-maker.md

 doesn’t feel the need to see what’s missing.

 * Aim for a good full screen fit in both portrait and landscape modes.
+* You are free to zoom in a little aggressively since double tap toggles between the zoom point and fit-to-screen.
 * Avoid forced crops – If it feels cramped or awkward, zoom out, it’s often better to zoom all the way out and show the full frame.
 * Show background – Leave hints of background when it helps tell the